-In the cases against Renault et al. and Stellantis et al., the foundation also requested documents from the RDW.
+In the cases against Renault et al. and Stellantis et al., the foundation requested documents from the Dutch type approval authority (RDW).
 The RDW did not decide on the request of the foundation, even after the prescribed period for such decision had long since expired.
 The foundation therefore lodged an appeal to the relevant court, requesting the court to order the RDW to decide on foundation's request.
-This appeal is currently pending.
+This appeal was honored by the court and the foundation eventually received the requested documents from the RDW.